deep-entertainment/safehouse/design/dialogs/brianna3.md

 > *BRIANNA*
 >
-> (sigh) She has had some complaints about not acting properly because she can be hot-headed at time.
+> (sigh) She has had some complaints about not acting properly because she can be hot-headed at times.

 > *MARJORIE*
 >